 - Sudo credentials on remote hosts

-- Authenticate to remote Git Repos over HTTPS (although SSH is more secure)
+- Authenticate to remote Git Repositories over HTTPS (although SSH is more secure)

 - Unlock Ansible vaults

-This is used as a filler for Repos that do not require authentication like an Open-Source Repo on GitLab.
+This is used as a filler for Repos that do not require authentication, like an Open-Source Repository on GitLab.